gsoft-inc/wl-web-configs/docs/webpack/configure-build.md

 ### `optimize`

-- **Type**: `boolean`
+- **Type**: `boolean` | `"readable"`
 - **Default**: `true`

-Whether or not to enable webpack production optimizations like [code minification](https://webpack.js.org/configuration/optimization/#optimizationminimize).
-This option can be quite usefull when debugging an issue with webpack bundling.
+Whether or not to enable webpack production optimizations like [code minification](https://webpack.js.org/configuration/optimization/#optimizationminimize) and [tree shaking](https://webpack.js.org/guides/tree-shaking/).
+This option can be quite useful when debugging an issue with webpack bundling.

+When `false` is provided, most of the optimizations, including minification and tree shaking will be turned off:

 ```js !#7 webpack.build.js
 // @ts-check